 - a.
-The order of public hearings will generally be as follows: - (i) Staff comments, information, and reports, followed by member questions. - (ii) Proponent, if applicable, speaks, followed by member questions. - (iii) Opponent, if applicable, speaks, followed by member questions. - (iv) If the public hearing is on an appeal that does not require council de novo review, then the appellant (opponent) speaks before the applicant (proponent) in accordance with the allotted time. - (v) Public comments. - (vi) If the public hearing is a de novo review appeal, the applicant speaks in rebuttal, but if not a de novo review appeal, the appellant speaks in rebuttal. - (vii) Closure of public comment. - (viii) Further member discussion. - (ix) Motion to close public hearing and take action.
-See Rule 6.f regarding continuances. - b.
+The order of public hearings will generally be as follows: - (i) Open the public hearing. - (ii) Staff comments, information, and reports, followed by member questions. - (iii) Proponent, if applicable, speaks, followed by member questions. - (iv) Opponent, if applicable, speaks, followed by member questions. - (v) If the public hearing is on an appeal that does not require council de novo review, then the appellant (opponent) speaks before the applicant (proponent) in accordance with the allotted time. - (vi) Public comments. - (vii) If the public hearing is a de novo review appeal, the applicant speaks in rebuttal, but if not a de novo review appeal, the appellant speaks in rebuttal. - (viii) Closure of public comment. - (ix) Further member discussion. - (x) Motion to close public hearing and take action.
+See Rule 6.F regarding continuances. - b.
 The presiding officer may direct speakers to avoid repetition in order to permit maximum information to be provided the council within the time allotted to the hearing.